Elton John: 1969–1973: Empty Sky to Goodbye Yellow Brick Road

 John and Taupin wrote the soundtrack to the 1971 film Friends and the album Madman Across the Water, which reached number eight in the US and included the hit songs "Levon" and the album's opening track, "Tiny Dancer".
 In 1972 Davey Johnstone joined the Elton John Band on guitar and backing vocals.
 Released in 1972, Honky Château became John's first US number-one album, spending five weeks at the top of the Billboard 200, and began a streak of seven consecutive US number-one albums.
 The album reached number two in the UK, and spawned the hit singles "Rocket Man" and "Honky Cat".

 In 1972 John performed at the Royal Variety Performance, where he was upstaged by the dancing of Larry Smith, the drummer with the Bonzo Dog Doo-Dah Band.
 Smith was invited to join John's second US tour; Smith later said: "I suggested adding in various other bizarre elements like me doing "Singin' in the Rain" as a song and dance act with Elton playing piano.
 Kubrick's Clockwork Orange film had recently featured that song.
 Plus I designed crazy, over-the-top costumes and giant stage sets – known as 'Legstravaganzas'.
 Elton loved all of it."

 The pop album Don't Shoot Me I'm Only the Piano Player came out at the start of 1973 and reached number one in the UK, the US, and Australia, among other countries.
 The album produced the hits "Crocodile Rock", his first US Billboard Hot 100 number one, and "Daniel", which reached number two in the US and number four in the UK.
 The album and "Crocodile Rock" were respectively the first album and single on the consolidated MCA Records label in the US, replacing MCA's other labels, including Uni.

 Goodbye Yellow Brick Road, a double-album released in October 1973, gained instant critical acclaim and topped the chart on both sides of the Atlantic, remaining at number one for two months.
 It also temporarily established John as a glam rock star.
-It contained the US number 1 "Bennie and the Jets", along with the hits "Goodbye Yellow Brick Road", "Candle in the Wind", "Saturday Night's Alright for Fighting" and "Funeral for a Friend/Love Lies Bleeding".
+It contained the US number 1 "Bennie and the Jets", along with the hits "Goodbye Yellow Brick Road", "Candle in the Wind" and "Saturday Night's Alright for Fighting", as well as live favourites "Funeral for a Friend/Love Lies Bleeding" and "Harmony".